-- An application for admission with a non-refundable \$35 check or money order payable to Lackawanna College. - An official high school transcript or GED (a copy of the official diploma and scores).
+• Apply online, or submit a paper application for admission with a non-refundable \$35 check or money order payable to Lackawanna College.
+There is no charge for online applications.

+- An official high school transcript or GED (a copy of the official diploma and scores).
 If currently a high school senior, the applicant must ensure that his/her final transcript is on file no later than 30 days following graduation. - An official copy of his/her college transcript if the applicant is a transfer student. - Official SAT/ACT Test Scores.
-Although not required for acceptance to Lackawanna

-College, standardized test scores will be evaluated for placement purposes.
+Although not required for acceptance to Lackawanna College, standardized test scores will be evaluated for placement purposes.
 Students who have earned acceptable scores in all sections of the SAT will not be required to take the College's placement exams.
-Alternatively, students who have not achieved these scores or have not taken the SAT's will be required to take the placement exams.

-International Students - TOEFL (Test of English as a Foreign Language) scores of 55 (Internet-based Exam), 133 (Computer Exam) or 450 (Written Exam) are required for all international students applying to Lackawanna College who have not previously studied in the United States.
+Alternatively, students who have not achieved these scores or have not taken the SAT's will be required to take the placement exams. - International Students TOEFL (Test of English as a Foreign Language) scores of 55 (Internet-based Exam), 133 (Computer Exam) or 450 (Written Exam) are required for all international students applying to Lackawanna College who have not previously studied in the United States.
 The TOEFL test is prepared by the Educational Testing Service and is administered at several local sites.
 Lackawanna College does not administer the TOEFL exam.
 Once the student completes the exam, an official score sheet must be sent to the Admissions Office for review.